githole/akari/README.md

 akari
 =====

-"akari" is a pysically based renderer based on path tracing.
+"akari" is a pysically based rendering solution based on path tracing.
 In Japanese, the word "akari" means "a light source" or one of the cutest girl in Manga.